scotthmccoy/scotthmccoy.github.io/_posts/2025-09-02-uplink-grand-tour.md

   ...
 ```

-The func then calls the [4-param version of RunRevelation](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L941) which will tell the machine to become infected, but only if the success value is greater than 0:
+This 3-param version of RunRevelation eventually calls a [4-param version](https://gitlab.com/matt81093/uplink-source-code/-/blob/master/uplink/src/world/generator/plotgenerator.cpp?ref_type=heads#L941) which is what actually tells the machine to become infected, but only if the success value of the hack was greater than 0:

 ```
 void PlotGenerator::RunRevelation ( char *ip, float version, bool playerresponsible, int success ) {